aws-samples/serverless-patterns/eventbridge-fan-in-terraform/README.md

 ## Testing

-Note: To test this pattern, you will need a minimum of 2 existing event buses in the fan-in region.
+Note: To test this pattern, you will need a minimum of 2 existing event buses in the fan-in Region.

 Login to the AWS account where the terraform is deployed.
 Publish an event on any of the fan-in Eventbuses.
-Switch to the region where the central Eventbus is created and navigate to Cloudwatch logs.
+Switch to the Region where the central Eventbus is created and navigate to Cloudwatch logs.
 You should see the event you published in the log group of the Central Eventbus.

 ## Cleanup